Predicting earthquake damages with Azure ML Workspace

 dfValues.dtypes

 When we have a set of observations, it is useful to summarize features of our data into a single statement called a descriptive statistic.
 As their name suggests, descriptive statistics describe the quality of the data they summarize.
-It is useful when you have so much data to observe, like we have here, and instead of scrolling through and try to understand just like by looking at it, we can use some nice python functions.
+It is useful when you have so much data to observe what we have here, and instead of scrolling through and trying to understand just by looking at it, we can use some nice Python functions.

 dfValues.describe()

 What we can see here in the first row that how many not-null values are in the column (as Python’s describe() function counts only the not empty fields), and by this information we can be sure that each of the rows in each of the observed columns hold not-null values.
-This is important, otherwise it gives a lot of noise into any calculations and predictions, for example calculating mean:
+This is important, otherwise it gives a lot of noise into any calculations and predictions.

 Have you also noticed the number of columns of the results?
 The describe() function returns information only about the numerical columns, and removes the other types from the observation.
-For simplicity, we are not going to discuss how to use these features during modelling.
+For simplicity, we are not going to discuss how string features are used during modelling.

 Another observation you can make here is the min and the max values for each column.
 For example, the buildings have minimum 1 and maximum 9 floors, or that the age of the building is at least 0 and can go up to 995.